LOUD-Project/Git-LOUD/uef_cohesion.md

 ## Land

 **Helltank / Jugger** - Add Torpedoes(-defense) to jugger and remove rockets.
-This diversifies the roles of these very similar units;
+This diversifies the roles of these very similar units; / Remove Amph from Helltank

 - Helltank railgun is a major part of the units strength and uniqueness;
 - Juggernaut has less HP than helltank if you combine HP + shield.
 This wass not the original intention;